dyvenia/site-thescalableway/src/posts/2024/dlt-and-prefect-a-great-combo-for-streamlined-data-ingestion-pipelines.md

 In this article, we explore how dlt and Prefect can be seamlessly integrated to implement a best-practice data ingestion component of a modern data platform.
 Our insights are grounded in real-world experience designing and implementing scalable, code-based data platforms with these open-source tools.

-## A short introduction to dlt and Prefect
+## A Short Introduction to dlt and Prefect

 ### dlt